oluijks/luba.blog/src/pages/about.md

 I'm married to my beautiful Luba and we live in a small house in Monster.
 A couple of days per week we have her kids over and we have a Bull Terrier called Bogdan.

-If you want to contact me, this is my email address [email](mailto:olafluijks@proton.me)
+If you want to contact me, this is my email address olafluijks[at]proton[dot]me

 ![something](@assets/images/ZXSpectrum48k.jpg)